 There are an endless amount of "transfers" in Begleri.
 These are small moves that serve as ways to change grips and hands between larger moves.
 There are many variations and are hard to classify since they can be done in many different ways, depending on player style.

 The most common distinctions are known as Grip Transfers: when you change grips with a move, and Hand transfers: when you change hands with a move.
 Around the world is known as one of the core combos to learn when beginning Begleri.
 It combos two repeatable grip transfers.

-The two most common lengths are, finger spread from pinky to index.
+The two most common lengths measurement styles are:

-These are just common, but try lots of different lengths once you know and have mastered a good number of tricks and see which one fits your play.
+These are just common methods, but try lots of different lengths once you know and have mastered a good number of tricks and see which one fits your play.